Virginia removes Robert E. Lee statue from US Capitol

 Statue had been present for 111 years

-Virginia Gov. Ralph Northam announced early Monday morning that overnight his state removed a statue of Confederate president Robert E. Lee from the U.S. Capitol's National Statuary Hall Collection.
+Virginia Gov. Ralph Northam announced early Monday morning that overnight his state removed a statue of Confederate Gen. Robert E. Lee from the U.S. Capitol's National Statuary Hall Collection.

 Each state is permitted to have two statues in the collection, and since 1909 Virginia had one of Lee and one of President George Washington.
 A state commission last week decided that a statue of civil rights leader Barbara Rose Johns will take its place.